-During the three months ended August 31, 2008, we made 4 investments in an aggregate amount of \$9.2 million consisting of \$6.4 million in new portfolio companies and \$2.8 million to existing portfolio companies.
-Also during the three months ended August 31, 2008, we had \$6.0 million in aggregate amount of exits and repayments, resulting in net investments of \$3.2 million in aggregate amount for the period.
+During the three months ended November 30, 2008, we made 2 investments in an aggregate amount of \$3.0 million in new portfolio companies and no investments in existing portfolio companies.
+Also during the three months ended November 30, 2008, we had \$10.0 million in aggregate amount of exits and repayments, resulting in net repayments of \$7.0 million for the period.

-For the equivalent period in 2007, which was our second quarter of operations and during which we were ramping our portfolio using the proceeds of our IPO and credit facilities, we made 25 investments in an aggregate amount of \$40.2 million consisting of \$25.5 million to new portfolio companies and \$14.7 million to existing portfolio companies.
-During such period, we also had \$47.8 million in aggregate amount of exits and repayments resulting in net repayments of \$7.6 million in aggregate amount for the period.
+For the equivalent period in fiscal year 2008, we made 7 investments in an aggregate amount of \$13.1 million, consisting of \$8.1 million in investments in new portfolio companies and \$5.0 million in investments existing portfolio companies.
+Also during the three months ended November 30, 2007, we had \$19.9 million in exits and repayments, resulting in net repayments of \$6.8 million for the period.

-Our portfolio composition at August 31, 2008 and February 29, 2008 was as follows:
+Our portfolio composition at November 30, 2008 and February 29, 2008 was as follows: